 There are no special Laws on rights and obligation of immigrants.
-All foreign citizens in Netherlands enjoy same treatment as citizens of Norway.
+All foreign citizens in Netherlands enjoy same treatment as citizens of Netherlands.

 There are certain regulations of immigration affaires, citizenships, as well as temporary and permanent residence and asylum.
 Norwegian citizenship may be granted after five years of residence.
 Spouses of Netherlands citizens may apply for citizenship after three years of marriage.
 There is no possibility of dual citizenship.